AlexKrois/TwitchRewardPlayer/README.md

 The port can be found in OBS (Tools -> Websocket Settings) - should be 4444 by default.

-5. On Twitch, add a Redemption, where people can write stuff -> Copy the name

-It doesn't matter what you set the name to, you will get asked about the name after.

-Also, if you've entered a wrong name you can delete the line REWARD_ID=xxxx in the .env file and you will get asked again.

 ---

 ## ▶️ Running the script